AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 **Items**: Refers to any input parameter that is accepted by any command<br>
 \- Examples: `n/NAME`, `t/TAG`, `INDEX`, etc

-*As some foodplaces can share a common management in real-life or how foodplaces can be similar in some aspects, the following items are intentionally allowed to be non-unique across multiple foodplaces:
+*As some foodplaces can share a common management in real life or how foodplaces can be similar in some aspects, the following items are intentionally allowed to be non-unique across multiple foodplaces:
   - Names & Addresses (to an extent)
     - Names & addresses **must form a unique pair for a foodplace**, e.g. `KFC` at `1 Changi Street` and `KFC` at `2 Pulau Ubin` are allowed in the same system, but `KFC` at `1 Changi Street` twice isn't!
   - Opening & Closing times